xuhdev/homepage-octopress-old/source/_posts/2012-03-10-add-an-show-image-switch-for-the-safari-browser-on-your-iphone-slash-ipad-slash-ipod-touch.markdown

 the page loading speed will be largely slowed down because of the large size of the images on the web page.
-Surprisingly, as one of the world's most popular browser, the Safari Browser on [iOS][] (the mobile operating system running on iPhone/iPad/iTouch) does not provide a switch to turn on/off the image display.
+Surprisingly, as one of the world's most popular browser, the Safari Browser on [iOS][] (the mobile operating system running on iPhone/iPad/iPod Touch) does not provide a switch to turn on/off the image display.
 However, this does not mean you can not add such a switch by yourself.

 <!-- more -->